Nancy Buirski: Life

 In 2017, Buirski made a documentary entitled The Rape of Recy Taylor about Recy Taylor, an African-American woman from Abbeville in Henry County, Alabama.
 In 1944, Taylor was kidnapped while leaving church and gang-raped by seven white men.
 Despite the men's confessions, two grand juries declined to indict them and no charges were ever brought.
 In 2011, the Alabama Legislature officially apologized on behalf of the state "for its failure to prosecute her attackers."
 The film was awarded the Human Rights Nights prize at the 74th Venice International Film Festival.

-Buirski is a member of the Academy of Motion Picture Arts and Sciences and the Television Academy of Arts and Sciences.
-In addition to her documentaries, she has produced several collections of Full Frame shorts and a collection of feature-length documentaries.
-The Katrina Experience brings together a collection of films about Hurricane Katrina, while Time Piece is a cross-cultural collection of Turkish and American shorts.
+Buirski was a member of the Academy of Motion Picture Arts and Sciences and the Television Academy of Arts and Sciences.
+In addition to her documentaries, she produced several collections of Full Frame shorts and a collection of feature-length documentaries.
+The Katrina Experience brought together a collection of films about Hurricane Katrina, while Time Piece was a cross-cultural collection of Turkish and American shorts.
 She also produced Althea, a film about the Black tennis player, Althea Gibson.

+Buirski died on August 29, 2023, at the age of 78.